 Why does this matter most for vegetarians and vegans?
 The richest sources of the nine essential amino acids that your body can’t produce are animal-based proteins, like red meat, chicken, eggs, and dairy.
 Three of those nine are branched-chain amino acids (BCAA) and are particularly important for workout recovery.
 Your post-workout shake might take care of the problem: If plant eaters consume high-quality protein powders, like whey and soy, which have all nine compounds, there’s no concern, Wilson says.
+(Shop for whey protein to find your flavor and type at GNC Live Well.)
 The complication comes when food allergies and diet restrictions make it such that whey and soy may not be an option.

 RELATED: Get the Scoop on Protein Powders